broadinstitute/warp/pipelines/broad/arrays/imputation/Imputation.changelog.md

-# 1.0.7
+# 1.0.8
 2022-04-04 (Date of Last Commit)

 * Update task CopyFilesFromCloudToCloud in Utilities.wdl, this update has no effect on this pipeline
+# 1.0.7
+2022-03-08(Date of Last Commit)

 * Add pipefail to imputation tasks to ensure that they don't fail silently

 # 1.0.6
 2022-03-01 (Date of Last Commit)